MBAkinlabi/my-app/NOTES.md

-# Component Update Lifecycle (for state Changes)
+# Using useEffect() in Functional Components
-- `shouldComponentUpdate()` when it returns `false`, it prevents the update.
-You don't see updated changes.
+- `useEffect()` is the alternative to Lifecycle Hooks when using functional components.
+It does everything all the Lifecycle Hooks does in one go.
+You only need it.
+Unlike using multiple different Lifecycle Hooks.
-- Learn more about Lifecycle Hooks.
+- This is going to make me like functional components wow.